 Even Dr. Watson could deduce that relational analytical databases serve most users best most of the time.
 If you want a fast and affordable system for a small amount of data, turn to PostgreSQL, but for a larger store of data, Redshift.
 Both PostgreSQL and Redshift provide the easy query power of the SQL language.
 BigQuery is a powerhouse for larger data stores but uses its own unique comma syntax that’s frustrating to folks who don’t appreciate learning two flavors of SQL.

-If these and other complications (and there are more!) seem like too much of a drain on the energy you need to actually run your business, there’s help.
-Panoply's smart data warehouse can do the heavy lifting for you.
-Data warehouses help you upload, maintain, and analyze data without putting a load on your IT resources.
+If these and other complications (and there are more!) seem like too much of a drain on the energy you need to actually run your business, let Panoply do the heavy lifting for you.
+Book a personalized demo today.